mmfausnaugh/tica/README.md

  1. 2d bias correction: Remove fixed-pattern noise.
  2. Scalar bias correction: Remove the time-dependent amplifier pedestal.
  3. Gain: Convert from ADU to photoelectrons.
- 4. Linearity: Correct the non-linear response.
+ 4. Linearity: Correct the non-linear detector response.
  5. Smear correction:  Remove contamination from the shutterless transfer to the frame-store.
  6. Flat-field correction: Correct for the non-uniform response of each pixel.